folti002/CSCI4061Project4/README.md

 ## Division of Labor

 Similar to the last projects, we will be working closely together throughout.
 We will split things up generally as follows:
-Mikkel: Creating threads, setting up shared queue, and producer thread
+Mikkel: Creating worker threads, server-side logic to handle requests, maintaining global balance array, serialization
-Reed: Reading data from queue in consumer, writing to shared data structures, and synchronization
+Reed: Reading from files in client, client-side logic with request-handling, maintaining client's store of cash

 ## Terminal Screenshot